anita-owens/Machine-Learning-R/README.md

       - The analysis revealed $2 million USD in lost revenue due to churned customers.

 ![$2 4 million in lost revenue due to Fiber Optic internet service](https://user-images.githubusercontent.com/13710429/120935138-9c883900-c701-11eb-99f8-ac6c15bdd175.png)

+    Next steps: Now that we know which factors lead to churn, we can take steps to reduce the lost revenue.
+For example, we can integrate the machine learning model with our marketing applications or customer support applications.